Skjoldrun/Skjoldrun.github.io/docs/csharp/alertmails-oulook-html-template.md

 The mail has prepared links on the bottom, too.
 These could be set to the company website and DevOps site in the template.

-Outlook can handle certain HTML with CSS and this template can also be shown in the light design, or in the dark design for Outllok, as you can see above.
+Outlook can handle certain HTML with CSS and this template can also be shown in the light design, or in the dark design for Outlook, as you can see above.

 ## Call example